JamesRMullaney/Recent-Activity-in-44-517-02-Group-6-PyFlink-PageRank/README.md

-# This is A Big Data Tool
+# Big Data: PyFlink &
 For the project itself, we need to decide on a Big Data tool that is either covered in class or on our own.
 Each person will be designated a sub-topic (i.e. Specific Function / Method; Certain Data Processing Structure).

 ## Group Tasks